 Currency editing is currently not available on subscription billing but will be available by the end of 2022.
 If you’re on subscription billing and have a member who wants to change the currency they pay in, please have them cancel and sign up again in their desired currency.

 How will I track the billing date for my new members?

 The Relationship Manager will continue to be the source of truth for member information.
 To identify whether a member is on subscription billing, enable the custom column Next Charge Date in Relationship Manager.
 This will help you identify benefit eligibility and appears as a column in the CSV download.

 I rely on the API to deliver my benefits.
 Is the API supported on this billing model?

 Yes, you can continue using the API to deliver benefits as expected.

 If I enable subscription billing, can I change my currency?

-How will I know which patrons paid during a certain period of time?
+How will I know which members paid during a certain period of time?

-You can get a list of patrons who paid during any period of time from your Relationship manager.
-To get a list click on Patrons from the left navigation > click the Filters button > adjust the Last charge date time range.
+You can get a list of members who paid during any period of time from your Relationship manager.
+To get a list click onfrom the left navigation > click the Filters button > adjust the Last charge date time range.

-You can use the last charge date filter in combination with other filters like New, Declined and Cancelled, to communicate with specific groups of patrons.
-As an example, you could get a list of patrons who paid between 1 September 2022 and 30 September 2022, to send them their benefits.
+You can use the last charge date filter in combination with other filters like New, Declined and Cancelled to communicate with specific groups of members.
+As an example, you could get a list of members who paid between 1 September 2022 and 30 September 2022 to send them their benefits.